salolivares/salolivares.github.io/bestof/_posts/2017-01-20-stuff-the-internet-says.md

 share: n
 date: 2017-01-20
 ---

+Here are a collection of quotes I’ve had the privilege and/or misfortune of coming across on the internet.

+---

 On Porter Robinson.

 > Porter mind fucked me into a different dimension.
 A dimension where reality isn't going to be the same anymore. - Diana Morales